|The Programmers Guide To React|

 Page 1 of 3

-React seems to be taking over the web frontend, but it is remarkably hard to discover what it actually brings to the party.
+React is the number one frontend, but it is remarkably hard to discover what it actually brings to the party.
 What is the problem that React seems to solve?
-The only way to find out is to strip it bare of its tools, UI declarative language and ES6 and take it right back to basics.
+The only way to find out is to strip it bare of its tools, UI declarative language and Node and take it right back to basics.

 React is something of a star at the moment and while its documentation is good, it always approaches using it via the most advanced route - ES8, JSX and Babel at a minimum.
 Even if it abandons one of these technologies to demonstrate how things work it keeps the others.
 This makes it very difficult to see what it is you are buying into.